|Deadline: May 02, 2019||Institution(s): World Bank|

 - Plan and be able to complete your proposed RSMFP-funded fellowship research within a 6 to 10-month period from the start date of your RSMFP fellowship

-How to Apply for Robert S. McNamara Phd Research Fellowships ?
+How to Apply for Robert S. McNamara Fellowships Program?

 Please visit official website link given at the end.
 However, here are important instructions to avail this scholarship: